 Historic Churches of Ridgeland and Its Surrounding Villages

-Ridgeland and its surrounding villages are home to many beautiful and historic churches.
+Ridgeland is home to many beautiful and historic churches.
 They are close enough in proximity to make a day trip to visit these special houses of worship.

 Located in the Grahamville area you will find both Church of the Holy Trinity Episcopal and its neighbor Euhaw Baptist Church.